yoshidaasato/Feelic/README.md

 # Feelic HCU-wind-library-system

-This system need python and csv.
+-You don't have python environment- you use main-gui.exe.
+You can use python scripts.
+1.You download main-guiexe.zip
+2.extract zip file
+3.run main-gui.exe

+-You have python environment-
-If you use system on non-GUI, please runnning main.py. you need GUI, please running main-GUI.py.
+You need CUI, please runnning main.py.

+you need GUI, please running main-GUI.py.
 If you use GUI, you must install tkinter. #pip install pytk please setting your csv file on utf-8 cording.